This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-- 1 lb.
-0.4 kg baby potatoes, yellow or red, washed and rinsed
+• 1 lb (450g) baby potatoes, yellow or red, washed and rinsed

 Instructions

-- Place each potato on a wooden spoon and cut horizontal slits in the potatoes.
-In a small bowl, combine the butter, garlic, garlic powder, salt, black pepper and parsley together.
-Stir to combine well.
-Toss the potatoes with the garlic butter mixture, coat well.
+• Place each potato on a wooden spoon and cut horizontal slits into the potatoes.
+In a small bowl, combine the butter, garlic, garlic powder, salt, black pepper, and parsley.
+Stir to mix well.
+Toss the potatoes with the garlic butter mixture until they are well coated.
 Brush the garlic butter inside the slits of the potatoes.
 Transfer the potatoes to a cast-iron pan or roasting pan.

-- Roast the potatoes for 20 minutes, then turn them over and baste with the garlic butter mixture in the pan.
-Roast for another 20 minutes.
-Remove from heat and serve immediately.
+• Roast the potatoes for 20 minutes, then turn them over and baste with the garlic butter mixture in the pan.
+Roast for an additional 20 minutes.
+Remove from the oven and serve immediately.

 Nutrition